 - Staff involved in food preparation for breakfast and extended school has a food hygiene certificate.

-- Information about school meals is shared with parents via the Nourish website.
+- Information about school meals is shared with parents via the Dolce website.

-- The school provides school meal tasting sessions during parents evenings.
+- The school provides information regarding school meals during new intake parents evenings.

 - Sweets or chocolates for special occasions, such as birthdays, are not permitted